davidvavra/glasquare/README.md

 * You can also import the code into Android Studio if you select top-level build.gradle file and Gradle wrapper during import.

-Intent API
+API
 ----------
-You can open venue detail from any other app like this:
+You can open venue detail from any GDK app like this:
 ```java
   try {
     Intent i = new Intent("cz.destil.glasquare.VENUE_DETAIL");